willhunt914/Engineering_4_Notebook/README.md

 ### Reflection

 I had trouble putting the LED in the right direction.
-To fix this afton showrd me that the longer side connects to the PICO and the shorter side goes into the negative side on the breadboard.
-I learned that the code uses certain delays for each charecter.
+To fix this Afton showed me that the longer side connects to the PICO and the shorter side goes into the negative side on the breadboard.
+I learned that the code uses certain delays for each character.

 ## DataSaver1